 On June 25, 2019, Gov. J.B.
 Pritzker signed into law HB 1438, which will end cannabis prohibition and replace it with a system to tax and regulate cannabis for adults 21 and over.
 The new law, which was sponsored by Sen. Heather Steans and Rep. Kelly Cassidy, is comprehensive in its approach.
 In addition to legalizing possession and use for adults, it expands the current medical cannabis licensing system, includes automatic expungement for cannabis offenses, adds the ability for medical patients to grow cannabis at home, and offers significant benefits to communities hit hardest by inequities that were part of the war on cannabis.

 Here are some key provisions of the Cannabis Regulation and Tax Act.

 Cannabis possession and sales

-Starting January 1, 2020, adults 21 and older could possess cannabis and purchase cannabis products in licensed stores.
-Possession would be limited to:
+Starting January 1, 2020, adults 21 and older may possess cannabis and purchase cannabis products in licensed stores.
+Possession is limited to:

 - 30 grams of raw cannabis;

 - Cannabis-infused product or products containing no more than 500 mg of THC; and

 - Five grams of cannabis product in concentrated form.